JetBrains/intellij-sdk-docs/README.md

 git submodule update --init --remote
 ```

+### Installing Gema

+After you performed the initial checkout for the main repository and the submodule, run `bundle install` to install additional required gems.

 ### Building and Previewing
 A set of Rake tasks, a Make-like programs implemented in Ruby, provides short commands to build and run the site locally.